Verdocs/express-meta-guard/README.md

 );
 ```

-Then, via [Express Route Parser](https://github.com/nklisch/express-route-parser), this module can generate
+Then, via [Express Route Parser](https://github.com/nklisch/express-route-parser) or other helpers, this module
-OpenAPI compatible documentation for an API.
-If you provide a folder of models, you can even reference those
+can generate OpenAPI compatible documentation for an API.
+If you provide a folder of models, you can even reference
-models in your documentation, which is particularly useful for return types!
+those models in your documentation, which is particularly useful for return types!
 See below for information on
 how to do this.

 ## Installation